Aurora-yzj/openwrt-selinux-policy/README.md

 ## Clone OpenWrt with Git

 Now that we have the build requirements taken care of we can get the sources for OpenWrt.
-We'll clone OpenWrt from its mirror on GitHub.
+We'll clone OpenWrt from its mirror on Github.
 ```
 [kcinimod@brutus ~]$ git clone https://github.com/openwrt/openwrt.git
 ```